Bespalava/Bespalava/README.md

 #### Front-End developer | [online CV](https://bespalava.github.io/) | [download CV pdf]()

-I am 1C Developer (business application developer and enterprise automation specialist) with over 8 years of experience specializing in software development for trade, warehouse, and accounting systems.
+I am Software Engineer (business application developer and enterprise automation specialist) with over 8 years of experience specializing in software development for trade, warehouse, and accounting systems.
 I have analytical skills and strong attention to detail.
 Also known as a good team player.
 Well motivated to change direction and ready to work as a Front-end developer.
 I am looking for opportunities for a full-time job in web development.